 My research is motivated by three interrelated questions: (1) How do we understand the relationship between racial/colonial domination and political economy?
 (2) What forms of knowledge do racialized and colonized groups produce to conceptualize and contest this relationship?
-(3) How do the connections between race-making, colonialism, and capitalism polarize democratic politics, shaping political identities transnationally?
+(3) How do the connections between race-making, empire, and capitalism polarize democratic politics, shaping political identities transnationally?

-Methodologically, I answer these questions by drawing from political theory, Black radical thought, decolonial theory, Indigenous studies, and the conceptual insights generated by emancipatory resistance movements.
+Methodologically, I answer these questions by drawing from political theory, Black studies, Native and Indigenous studies, and the conceptual insights generated by emancipatory resistance movements.
 I am thus interested not only in the co-configuration of political economy and racial/colonial domination at particular historical junctures, but also how shifting democratic horizons characterize collective struggles against such interlinked domination.

-Combining insights from the Black Lives Matter movement’s (BLM) primary documents with political theory, Black Studies, and settler colonial studies, this project fashions a critical theory of racial capitalism.
+By placing the Black Lives Matter movement’s (BLM) primary documents in dialogue with political theory, Black radical thought, and settler colonial studies, this project fashions a critical theory of racial capitalism.
 Specifically, I historicize contemporary neoliberalism within the longer arc of American capitalism’s entanglement with anti-Black racial domination and Indigenous dispossession.
 In so doing, I surface the qualitatively distinct ways capital extracts value and resources from Black and Indigenous populations, as opposed to normatively racialized (white) populations.
-Intervening against dominant race-evasive accounts of neoliberalism, my interdisciplinary project reveals how colonial and racial domination are anchored to and productive of American capitalism.
+This interdisciplinary project thus reveals how racial/colonial domination is anchored to and productive of American capitalism.
 In turn, following BLM, I point to the necessity of connecting, rather than separating, anti-racist, anti-colonial, and egalitarian class politics.